SwingGuy1024/SidecarChallenge/README.md

 This doesn't exactly implement the Design I produced in the Part 1 of the assignment.
 The biggest change is the menu structure.
 The design calls for a tree structure of Menu Items.
 This implements MenuItems with separate MenuItemOptions, in a one-to-many relationship.

+### Known Design Defects
+This project  was created quickly in response to a time-limited coding challenge, so I didn't have the time to implement the database structure properly.
+Here are two chief changes I would make in a professional product:

+1. Menu Items: The current menu structure uses a one-to-one relationship between nodes and subnodes, and treats menu items and menu item options as separate entities.
+In a real system, there would be no difference between them, and menu items would have a many to many relationship with their parent menu item.
+This would allow menu options, such as dressing on salad or pizza toppings, to be shared by multiple different salads or pizzas.

+1. Orders.
+The order structure would also be a tree structure, with each order instance wrapping a menu item instance.
+The order tree would be completely separate from the menu item tree, to allow it to be a subset of the menu item.
+This is because a menu item contains every possible option, but an order item contains only the ones the customer has chosen.
+Consequently, parents and children do not need to have a many-to-many relationship.
+But in an order, every selected item would have the same order number.
+This order number is how the system distinguishes one order from the next.

 ### API Design:
 #### General
 The APIs are implemented with a call to a serve method, which takes a lambda expression that delivers the requested data.
 This is packed into a ResponseEntity object and returned.
 I did this to separate the server-related classes from the implementation, so the implementation code does not need to know it's running on a server, unless it has to throw an Exception.
 I did this partly because past servers I've worked on have been very inconsistent in how they log errors, return results, and return errors.
 The `serve()` method, and some convenience methods that delgate to it, is in the `ResponseUtility` class, and other useful utilities are in the PojoUtilities class (See the [**Service Implementations**](#Service Implementations) section below for more details.)
 At some point, I'd like to write generators for OpenAPI to encourage this design in all APIs.